zagroubi/vending-machine/README.md

 # vending-machine
-A small website for Tomer presentation
+A quick website for Tomer's presentation